-Judging from the past three months in Porterville, CA – about 70 miles southeast of Fresno, in the Sierra Nevada Mountains – the policy of “police” there is shoot to kill any citizen who embarrasses them, bruises their egos, or refuses to play along with their harrassment.
+Judging from the past three months in Porterville, CA – about 70 miles southeast of Fresno in the Sierra Nevada Mountains – police policy there is shoot to kill any citizen who embarrasses them, bruises their egos, or refuses to play along with their harassment.

 The latter is what happened to Mr. Vincent Steen, a burly 6’4 former amateur league football player, who was murdered in cold blood by Porterville police thugs on Sunday, January 10.

-This all started when Mr. Steen was seemingly minding his own business, riding his bicycle.
-According to the police thugs, Mr. Steen committed a “traffic violation” (on his bike no less), so the harrassment ensued.
-Porterville Police continue, saying “a fight broke out between the officer and bicyclist.”
-Again, according to Porterville cops, they then used their electrocution toys (taser) on Mr. Steen, but he was able to run away, into his mother’s home.
+This all started when Mr. Steen was minding his own business, riding his bicycle.
+Mr. Steen committed a “traffic violation” (on his bike no less), so the harassment ensued, according to the police thugs.
+Porterville Police said “a fight broke out between the officer and bicyclist.”
+They then used their electrocution toys (Taser) on Mr. Steen, but he was able to run away, into his mother’s home.
 The police thugs, who have obviously watched far too many cop movies, kicked down the door of the home, located Mr. Steen, and fired several shots, killing him instantly, right in front of his mother and 23-year-old brother.

-Watch a report from ABC 30 Action News in Fresno.
+Watch a report from KMPH Fox 26 in Fresno.

 Of course the police thugs’ names are being protected by the City of Porterville, and both were rewarded with paid vacations for the murder.